Policy Tracker

 (a) “Autonomous passenger service vehicle” means an autonomous vehicle operating without a human driver for compensation or as part of a commercial enterprise for purposes of passenger transportation.

-(c) “Commercial autonomous vehicle” means an autonomous vehicle operated without a human driver for compensation or as part of a commercial enterprise, including passenger transportation or the delivery of goods or freight.
+(b) “Commercial autonomous vehicle” means an autonomous vehicle operated without a human driver for compensation or as part of a commercial enterprise, including passenger transportation or the delivery of goods or freight.

-(d) “Emergency” has the same meaning as that term is defined in paragraph (3) of subdivision (a) of Section 38751.
+(c) “Emergency” has the same meaning as that term is defined in paragraph (3) of subdivision (a) of Section 38751.

 38801.

-(a) A remote assistant, remote driver, or local incident technician who monitors, directs, provides input to, advises, supervises, or controls a commercial autonomous vehicle on a public road in this state, or that provides onsite response to incidents involving commercial autonomous vehicles in this state on behalf of an autonomous vehicle operator, shall be located within the United States and hold a valid California driver’s license of the appropriate class with any endorsements required for a human driver to lawfully operate the same vehicle in this state, including, but not limited to, any of the following:
+(a)A remote assistant, remote driver, driver or local incident technician shall be located within the United States and hold a valid California driver’s license of a state or territory of the United States of the appropriate class with any endorsements required for a human driver to lawfully operate the same vehicle in this state.

-(b) For autonomous passenger service vehicles, the ratio of remote assistants or remote drivers who are actively monitoring or directing operating operation on a public road in this state to autonomous passenger service vehicles shall be one to three five or higher at all times.
+(b)For autonomous passenger service vehicles, the ratio of remote assistants or remote drivers who are actively monitoring or directing operation on a public road in this state to autonomous passenger service vehicles shall be one to five or higher at all times.

-(c) Remote assistants, remote drivers, and local incident technicians shall be registered with the Employer Pull Notice Program administered by the department.
+(c)Remote drivers and local incident technicians shall be registered with the Employer Pull Notice Program administered by the department.

 38802.